 I guess the best way to answer your first question is by starting with your second question about ePrime.

 You asked why you can’t rate the essence of a human.
 We don’t like “can’t.”
 It often represents a special kind of cognitive distortion in it’s own right.
 And, of course, you can rate the essence of a human, or you can try to.
 We do it all the time.
 But REBT wants to persuade you that it is not a good idea.
-Having said that, I like ePrime because using it, you literally can’t rate a person’s essence. ePrime simply doesn’t allow you to do so It’s innate archetecture forces you to rate behavior not essence or self.
+Having said that, I like ePrime because using it, you literally cannot rate a person’s essence. ePrime simply doesn’t allow you to do so.
+It’s innate architecture forces you to rate behavior not essence or “self.”

 ePrime eliminates the use of the being verb, all forms of “is.”
 So, in ePrime there is no way to say “Osama is a bad man.”
-It is not a moral or philosophical issue.
-But without “is,” you simply cannot say that Osama is this, that or the other thing. ePrime forces you describe behavior, something along the lines of “Osama behaved badly.”
-This sentence doesn’t sound peculiar, but using adverts (bad + ly) in this way can get pretty tortured and being to sound strange which may explain why it is not used more commonly.
+It is not a moral or philosophical issue because without “is,” you simply cannot say that Osama is this, that or the other thing. ePrime forces you describe behavior, something along the lines of “Osama behaved badly.”
+This sentence doesn’t sound peculiar, but using adverts (bad + ly) in this way can get pretty tortured and begin to sound strange which may explain why it is not used more commonly.

 Why is this important?

 Because it forces us to get specific and ask “What behavior do you refer to?”
-And, of course, we are referring to “911” and other acts of terror and violence.
+And, of course, we are referring to Osama’s orchestration of the “911” attacks and other acts of terror and violence.
 Doing so makes it clear that no matter how despicable some of Osama’s behavior may have been, it would be impossible for 100% of his behavior to be despicable, and in all likelihood he behaved well much of the time, and probably did a lot of good things as well.
-This can be a bitter pill to swallow when we have already decided in our own mind that someone is a “monster” or some other “rating” or global identity.
+This can be a bitter pill to swallow when we are feeling the grief for tragic loss and have already decided in our own mind that someone is a “monster” or some other “rating” or global identity.
 It is often pointed out in these discussions that Hitler loved animals and children.

 Irrespective of ePrime, the easiest way of avoiding rating is to come up with a concept of self that is difficult or (even better) impossible to rate.
-As there is not a universal definition of self that all people can or do agree upon, and as humanity has been debating this issue for millennium, and as there is unlikely to be any such universal definition anytime soon, we all get to choose whatever concept of self we want.
+As there is not a universal definition of self that all people can or do agree upon, and as humanity has been debating this issue for millennium, and as there is unlikely to be any such universal definition anytime soon, we all get to choose whatever concept of self we want, within obvious reasonable, sane and rational limits.
 Probably best to keep it a little bit sane and rational; we wouldn’t want to choose Napoleon, for example, as our concept of self!
-Here are some possibilities of a self-concept that is resistant to rating, in no particular order or weight
+Having said that, here are some possibilities of a self-concept that is resistant to rating, in no particular order or weight

 - A soul